WMU SNOW REMOVAL PLAN

 The annual snow removal plan or "Snow Book" is a detailed description of the protocol and process by which Landscape Services keeps campus safe and open during the long Michigan winters.
 The success of the snow book can be seen every winter when the WMU campus is open and accessible in time for staff and students to get to their campus destination.
 Work on the snow book starts soon after the previous winter ends, by evaluating and adjusting plans to the changes in campus schedules and facilities.
 With all the new construction, staff, equipment, venues and events, the snow book must be modified to provide our customers with the safest campus experience even during the worst weather.
 This publication is a collaborative effort combining extensive information from administration, dining, residence life, entertainment venues, athletics, custodial and maintenance, and requires many hours of effort from many staff to complete.
 The detailed maps that make up this publication are updated annually and require the skilled work of our GIS staff and students.

-Tim Holysz, director of Western Michigan University Landscape Services, presented a PowerPoint program about WMU's snow removal protocol for a Midwest snow and ice removal conference in Madison, Wisconsin.
+Tim Holysz, former director of Western Michigan University Landscape Services, presented a PowerPoint program about WMU's snow removal protocol for a Midwest snow and ice removal conference in Madison, Wisconsin.
 A PDF copy of this presentation is available for download.